 - 7.4 One of the key drivers within the financial model is inflation.
-This is the factor which determines future annual rent increases for tenants, and it is this income which we are able to retain in the future to meet the increased stock investment and additional borrowing costs resulting from our increased debt arising from HRA Reform. - 7.5 The Government announced that when the 4 year period of rent reductions ended, rents would revert to the previous formulaic increase for a period of 5 years.
-Therefore, rents will increase by Consumer Price Index (CPI) + 1% up to 2024/25 in line with this announcement.
-There is currently no indication to suggest what is going to happen to rent policy after this date, therefore for the purposes of Business Planning it has been assumed that rents will increase by CPI only from 2025/26 for the remaining duration of the 30 year model.
+This is the factor which determines future annual rent increases for tenants, and it is this income which we are able to retain in the future to meet the increased stock investment and additional borrowing costs resulting from our increased debt arising from HRA Reform. - 7.5 There is currently no indication to suggest what is going to happen to rent policy after 2024/25, therefore for the purposes of Business Planning it has been assumed that rents will increase by CPI only from 2025/26 for the remaining duration of the 30 year model.
 As a reminder to members, a change in rent policy is the example the Government at the time quoted within the HRA Reform debt settlement that would possibly re-open the original debt settlement.
-However, this did not occur.
-Therefore, Colchester along with all other housing authorities nationally, entered into the new self-financing HRA arrangements at the time on the basis that the Government was providing certainty on national rent policy, which clearly changed.

-- 7.6 Assumptions have been made within the model for changes in stock numbers, primarily from Right to Buy sales and from the additional stock that will be delivered as part of our new build and acquisition plans.
+However, this has not occurred, despite the rent reduction in previous years, and the rent cap being imposed for the next financial year.
+Therefore, Colchester along with all other housing authorities nationally, entered into the new self-financing HRA arrangements at the time on the basis that the Government was providing certainty on national rent policy, which has clearly changed. - 7.6 Assumptions have been made within the model for changes in stock numbers, primarily from Right to Buy sales and from the additional stock that will be delivered as part of our new build and acquisition plans.
 These assumptions are consistent with those made in the budget and MTFF.
 The Council has entered into agreement with DLUHC to retain additional RTB receipts to deliver new affordable housing, and the proposals already approved by Cabinet should minimise the amount that has to be repaid to Government. - 7.7 Assumptions have been made regarding rent lost from void properties and bad debts.
-An allowance has been made for ongoing operational voids, as well as an ongoing increase to the level of bad debts provision we may need to hold following the introduction of the Governments welfare reforms. - 7.8 It has been assumed that income from garages will increase in line with CPI.
+An allowance has been made for ongoing operational voids, as well as an ongoing increase to the level of bad debts provision we may need to hold following the introduction of the Government's welfare reforms. - 7.8 It has been assumed that income from garages will increase in line with CPI.
 There is the potential for this to increase, with the improvement to the financial model coming through a combination of reduced void levels as well as an increase in annual charges. - 7.9 All other income budgets are assumed to increase in line with inflation.